What can you see in 14 days in Australia? We’ve put together a 2 week Australia itinerary for you so you don’t have to wonder anymore.

 Adelaide is definitely a city that cannot be missed in a 2 week Australia itinerary.
 And if you have the time, continue on to New Zealand for a unique experience, especially in the quirky city of Christchurch.

-Don’t go empty handed to Australia.
-Do your homework before you go to ensure you maximize your time.
-Here are a couple of guide books to get your started; My favorites are DK Eyewitness Australia Travel Guide, Fodor’s Australia and Australia Lonely Planet.
+Don’t go empty-handed to Australia.
+Do your homework before you go to ensure you maximize your time for the ideal two week itinerary in Australia.
+Here are a couple of guide books to get you started; My favorites are DK Eyewitness Australia Travel Guide, Fodor’s Australia and Australia Lonely Planet.

 Which is your favorite Australian city, and what would you add for the perfect Australia itinerary for 2 weeks?

 BTW, if you are getting ready for your trip, make sure to take advantage of these useful, money-saving links to book your trip: